 The N1-L3 system was expected to deliver a manned spacecraft on the surface of the Moon during a 11-12-day expedition, which included the following steps:

-Basic configuration of the L3 complex, which included LOK spacecraft was formulated by 1963, or roughly two years behind similar concept was adopted in the United States.
+Basic configuration of the L3 complex, which included the LOK spacecraft was formulated by 1963, or roughly two years after a similar architecture of the lunar expeditionary spacecraft had been adopted in the United States.

 Before August 1964, it was already clear that the N1-L3 would not be able to support three people during the lunar expedition, therefore the crew of the complex was reduced to two cosmonauts with only one of them actually landing on the lunar surface onboard the lunar module, LK, while the second would remain in lunar orbit onboard LOK.
 (78)